-7.3.3.6.3 Allow Client Requests
+8.3.3.6.3 Allow Client Requests

-Are clients to be allowed to see the server status information when they receive the time information from the NTP service (even if this is information about the LAN Board, operating system and NTPD version)?
+the time i s to be allowed to see the server status information when they receive information from the NTP service (even if this is information about the d, operating system and NTPD version)?

-In this case select from the following standard restrictions: See Chapter 7.3.3.6.6 Access Control Options
+In this case select from the following standard restrictions: See Chapter 8.3.3.6.6 Access Control Options

 kod ✓

-No notrap ✓
+No notrap

-nopeer
+nopeer ✓

 noquery. ✓

-In this case select from the following standard restrictions: See Chapter 7.3.3.6.6 Access Control Options:
+In this case select from the following standard restrictions: See Chapter 8.3.3.6.6 Access Control Options:

-kod
+kod ✓

-notrap ✓
+notrap

 Yes nopeer ✓

-If a standard restriction is selected in this area, exceptions can be declared in separate lines for each authorised server, client or sub-network.
-See Chapter 7.3.3.6.5 Addition of Exceptions to Standard.
+If a standard restriction is selected in this area, exceptions can be declared separate lines for each authorised server, client or sub-network.
+See Chapt 8.3.3.6.5 Addition of Exceptions to Standard

-7.3.3.6.4 Internal Client Protection / Local Network Threat Level
+8.3.3.6.4 Internal Client Protection / Local Network Threat Level

-How muc n protection from internal network clients s is required?
-The following restrictions can be enabled if installed authentication are required in order the clients see Chapter 7.3.3.6.6 Access er to protect the NTP service from Yes kod notrap ✓ nopeer \checkmark
+How muc h protection from internal network clie nts is required?

+The following restrictions can be enabled installed authentication are required in on the clients see Chapter 8.3.3.6.6 Acces der to protect the NTP service from

+kod ✓

+Yes notrap

+nopeer $\checkmark$

-7.3.3.6.5 Addition of Exceptions to Standard Restrictions
+8.3.3.6.5 Addition of Exceptions to Standard Restrictions

-After the standard restrictions have been set, certain exceptions may be necessary for special hosts/sub-networks in order to allow remote time servers and client hosts/subnetworks to contact the NTP service.
+After the standard restrictions have been set, certain exceptions may be necessary for special hosts/sub-networks in order to allow remote time servers and client hosts/sub-networks to contact the NTP service.